There are a number of fantastic parks around Western Sydney which are ideal for

 Bluetooth audio devices:

-One option that we've trialed is using the
+One option that we've trialled is using the

-tried both attaching it to the bike handlebar stem with cable ties (preferrably the reusable
+tried both attaching it to the bike handlebar stem with cable ties (preferably the reusable

 type), and hanging it from the top rear loop of a hydration backpack.
 Both options